lconcia/life_sciences_ml_at_tacc/docs/section2/model_quality.rst

 *Discussion:* Given these definitions, which do you think is more important in the following cases:

+* Cancer detection?
 * Spam email detection?

-* Diabetes detection?
+For tumor malignancy, it would likely be more important to improve recall (i.e., reduce FNs) because not diagnosing someone with a malignant tumor is likely more detrimental than diagnosing someone as having malignancy when they do not.

 For spam email, it would likely be more important to improve precision (i.e. reduce FPs) because falsely labeling an email as spam is worse than falsely labeling an email as not spam.

-For the diabetes example, it would likely be more important to improve recall (i.e., reduce FNs) because not diagnosing someone with diabetes is likely more detrimental than diagnosing someone as having diabetes that does not.

 Note also that, without improving the overall accuracy of a model, if a model's recall improves then its precision necessarily gets worse and vice versa.